confluentinc/event-streaming-patterns/docs/event-processing/event-processing-application.md

 INSERT INTO ratings (movie_id, rating) VALUES (294, 8.2);
 ```

-Stream processing is accomplished using `SQL`.
+We can also perform stream processing with ksqlDB's SQL.
 The command `CREATE STREAM ..
-AS SELECT ..` in the following example joins the `movies` table and the `ratings` stream to create a new stream of [Events](../event/event.md) that represent the `ratings` enriched with data from the `movies` table:
+AS SELECT ..` in the following example continuously joins the `ratings` stream and the `movies` table  to create a new stream of enriched ratings.
 ```sql
 CREATE STREAM rated_movies
     WITH (kafka_topic='rated_movies',